ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Can call any method or metamethod on tokenlist via implicit call.

 #### Improvement
-- In traceback, file path shown as relative
+- In traceback, file path shown as relative.
-- Alias cannot erase existing macros
+- Alias cannot erase existing macros.
-- `\config` second argument is always sees as a lua block.
+- `\config` second argument isn't converted automaticaly anymore, for coherence.

 ### 0.1.0